Last update: 17.09.2024 08:34

 you own a property Or did you refurbish them?

 When it comes to taxes, a distinction is made between value-preserving and value-enhancing expenses for real estate.
-You can only deduct what maintains the value of your property in the tax year as property maintenance.
+Only that which preserves the value of your property receivesyou can deduct as property maintenance in the tax year.
 Exactly what this involves is recorded in great detail in the cantonal guidelines.
 Renovations and painting work are part of this, for example, or the equivalent replacement of technical systems such as heating.
 Any expenses that increase the value of the property may not be deducted from taxable income.
 There is one notable exception to this: spending that increases energy efficiency.
-These can be fully deducted immediately (except in the canton of Lucerne).
+These can be deducted in full immediately (except in the canton of Lucerne).

 In principle, it is very advantageous if you spread larger maintenance expenses (e.g. conversions) over two tax periods.
 So you can break the tax progression in both periods.
 You can achieve this by starting construction in the fall and completing it in the spring and with the appropriate invoicing by the craftsmen.
 Depending on the canton, the time of the work or the date the invoice is received (in individual cases also the payment date or the invoice date) decides in which tax period you can deduct the expense.
-Tip: In the case of extensive renovation work at the turn of the year, ask your tax authority in advance which date in your canton decides on the assignment to a tax period.
+Tip: If you are carrying out extensive renovation work at the turn of the year, find out in advance from your tax administration which date in your canton determines the allocation to a tax period.

 do you have debts